IBM/cp4waiops-connectors-java-template/README.md

 docker build -f container/Dockerfile -t $IMAGE . docker push $IMAGE
 ```
 Inside both files `/bundle-artifacts/connector/kustomization.yaml` and `/bundle-artifacts/prereqs/kustomization.yaml`.
-In the `images` section: change `PLACEHOLDER_REGISTRY_ADDRESS` in `newName` to your image registry location.
+In the `images` section: change `requestbowlers` in `newName` to your image registry location.
 Also inside both files change `newTag` from `latest` to whatever your images tag is.

 ## Troubleshooting Errors
 See the [Connector Troubleshooting](https://github.com/IBM/cp4waiops-connectors/blob/main/ConnectorTroubleshooting.md) document for resolving common problems.